 Author: Daniel Weissenberger

-According to ESRB, this game contains: Mild Language, Violence
+According to ESRB, this game contains: Blood, Intense Violence, Language

-According to ESRB, this game contains: Violence
+According to ESRB, this game contains: Cartoon Violence

 It's rare that I see a game so good that I don't know where to start praising it.
 Evil Genius is just that good.
 A game this good can be a challenge to review, since it wears all of its best points right on its sleeve.
 How on earth do I find something unique to say about it?
 The best way to look at it is through the filter of my often too-strictly moral interpretation of videogame messages and implications.
 This is a game that grinningly celebrates mass murder, torture, and the cruel megalomaniacal governing of the entire world.
 And I didn't question any of it for a second.